These children wake up

 fighting for breath

 Thalassemia is a blood disorder that destroys red blood cells faster than the body can produce them.
-Without regular transfusions, a child's organs slowly fail.
-Their hearts work twice as hard.
-They grow tired just from standing.
+Without regular transfusions, a child's organs slowly fail — their hearts work twice as hard just to keep them alive.

 In Pakistan alone, over 100,000 children live with Thalassemia Major — the most severe form.
 Most families can barely afford treatment, let alone a continuous blood supply.